This post may contains affiliate links. As an Amazon Associate, I earn from qualifying purchases. Read the full disclosure here.

 Overall, I highly recommend to friends that they think twice before buying a bulky crib.
 We are extremely happy with the versatility and function – and of course the money savings – of our pack ‘n play.
 You don’t have to have a crib if it doesn’t work best for your needs.

+I hope this article helped you answer the question “do I need a crib?” and decide whether cribs are necessary for your individual situation.
 Ready to read more about baby gear?
 Check out these 10 baby items with high resale value.